North Dakota Fighting Sioux controversy: Status

-It was decided that, to retain the trademark for the old name and logo and to prevent others from producing "Fighting Sioux" merchandise, the university must produce a limited series of items known as the "Dacotah Legacy Collection."
+To retain the trademark for the old name and logo and to prevent others from producing "Fighting Sioux" merchandise, the university must produce a limited series of items known as the "Dacotah Legacy Collection."

-A new logo, featuring a hawk head profile over "ND", was approved and were first used on the team helmets for the first football game September 1, 2016.
-Objections to the logo from die-hard fans immediately followed.
+A new logo, featuring a hawk head profile over "ND", was approved and was first used on the team helmets for the first football game September 1, 2016.
+Objections to the logo from some fans immediately followed.